jcolag/entropy-arbitrage/2021-08-09-indigenous.md

 ![A Nama man playing a traditional greeting](/blog/assets/Nama-man-greeting-us-3693359757.png "A traditional Nama greeting")

-Today marks the [International Day of the World's Indigenous Peoples](https://en.wikipedia.org/wiki/International_Day_of_the_World%27s_Indigenous_Peoples), which I admit is a terrible name, given that we're all indigenous to the *world*.
+Today marks the {% wiki International_Day_of_the_World%27s_Indigenous_Peoples|International Day of the World's Indigenous Peoples|en %}, which I admit is a terrible name, given that we're all indigenous to the *world*.
 But with development occurring at a rapid pace and so many languages precariously close to going extinct, it's worth taking a day to think about the real cultural diversity that most of us never see.

 Anyway, let's make some new culture with weird code...